aananthcn/runtime/README.md

 This application sends a raw SOME-IP request from Linux client and the QNX server provide a response.
 This is meant to check if SOME-IP libs are built correctly and routing configurations are done as per the section above.

 3. **hello-system**
 This application is based on Common API.
-It reads 2 numbers from Linux client and sends them to QNX client.
-QNX client computes the average of these 2 number and sends it back to Linux client.
-Linux client prints it.
+It reads 2 numbers from Linux client and sends them to QNX server.
+QNX server computes the average of these 2 numbers and send it back to Linux client.
+Linux client then prints it and exits.
 This application is meant to test the Common API & vSomeIP functions across nodes.